 Fort Myers Elder Driving Accidents Lawyer

-The number of older drivers – and thus elder driver car accidents in Fort Myers – is steadily rising.
-People are not only living longer, they are driving longer than any previous generation.
+The number of older drivers – and thus elderly driver car accidents in Fort Myers – is steadily rising.
+People are not only living longer; they are driving longer than any previous generation.
 Florida leads the nation, according to the Florida Department of Transportation, with those over 65 accounting for 20 percent of the population, compared to an average of 14.5 percent nationally.

 If it feels like crashes involving older drivers are happening an awful lot more now than they used to, you would be right.
 The U.S. Centers for Disease Control and Prevention report the number of licensed older drivers spiked 50 percent from 1999 to 2015.

 This is not to say older drivers are inherently more dangerous.
 It is true they face certain challenges to safe driving.
 For instance, half of the people middle-aged and 80 percent of those in their 70’s have crippling arthritis, which can make it painful to turn and flex.
 They have weaker muscles and reduced range of motion, making it harder to grip and turn the wheel, press the brake or accelerator or reach to open windows and doors.
 All this could increase the risk of a crash.

 Still, AAA and other researchers over the years have found elderly drivers to be more cautious than younger drivers in many respects.
 They wear their seat belts, observe speed limits, and they tend not to drink and drive.

 But there comes a time for older drivers when handing over the keys is a safety imperative for the driver and everyone else sharing the road.Injury Lawyers: When Seniors Should No Longer Drive